Why Real Estate Targeting Problems Keep Sabotaging Your Growth Goals

 To fix the problem, you must identify its source.
 Here are the key fault lines behind customer targeting failures that executives and strategists must inspect:

-1. Poor or Superficial Market Segmentation
+1. Weak or Basic Market Segmentation

-2. Inaccurate or Outdated Buyer Data
+2. Old or Incorrect Buyer Data

-4. Ignoring Local Micro-Trends and Spatial Data
+4. Ignoring Local Area Trends

 Case Study: Narrowing Focus to Unlock Growth